josuebatista/AAXtoMP3/README.md

 This blurb is borrowed from the https://apprenticealf.wordpress.com/ page.

 ## License
-Changed the license to the WTFPL, do whatever you like with this script.
+Changed the license to the MIT License.
 Ultimately it's just a front-end for ffmpeg after all.

 ## Need Help?
 I'll help out if you are having issues, just submit and issue and I'll get back to you when I can.